Inter-American Development Bank

 Enrique Chueca

-Enrique Chueca is currently working as an Energy Economics Research Consultant in the Knowledge Team of the Energy Division at the IDB.
-He is involved on projects of distributed energy economics, demand management, rural electrification, clean cooking and policy and regulations, amongst others.
+Enrique Chueca worked as an Energy Economics Research Consultant in the Knowledge Team of the Energy Division at the IDB.
+He is involved in projects of distributed energy economics, demand management, rural electrification, clean cooking, and policy and regulations, amongst others.
 Prior to joining the IDB, He worked for the European Parliament under a Schuman Scholarship offering nonpartisan technical advice from the secretariat of the institution.
-He holds an Industrial Engineering degree from the Carlos III of Madrid University and holds a Masters’ degree from King’s College London (UK) on International Political Economy.
-He has previously been published on distributed generation, energy efficiency policies and policy preference matching.
+He holds an Industrial Engineering degree from the Carlos III of Madrid University and holds a Masters’ degree from King’s College London (UK) in International Political Economy.
+He has previously been published on distributed generation, energy efficiency policies, and policy preference matching.

 Pauline Ravillard